qianlima-lab/awesome-lifelong-llm-agent/README.md

 ## 📚 Cite Our Work

 ```
-@article{zheng2025lifelong,
+@article{zheng2026lifelong,
-      title={Lifelong Learning of Large Language Model based Agents: A Roadmap},
+  title={Lifelong learning of large language model based agents: A roadmap},
   author={Zheng, Junhao and Shi, Chengming and Cai, Xidi and Li, Qiuke and Zhang, Duzhen and Li, Chenxing and Yu, Dong and Ma, Qianli},
-      journal={arXiv preprint arXiv:2501.07278},
-      year={2025},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  year={2026},
+  publisher={IEEE}
 }
 ```